 Genie Name Generator - Names for Djinn, Jinn, and Wish-Granting Spirits

-Generate names for genie and djinn characters — from the classical Arabic jinn tradition through One Thousand and One Nights to modern fantasy — for fiction, RPGs, and worldbuilding rooted in one of the world's richest supernatural traditions.
+Generate names for genie and djinn characters - from the classical Arabic jinn tradition through *One Thousand and One Nights* to modern fantasy - for fiction, RPGs, and worldbuilding rooted in one of the world's oldest supernatural traditions.

 The Jinn in Islamic and Arabic Tradition